Dear new international student

 Our appointment staff will be happy to help you find the correct service.

 Visit the Health Information section of our website for an extensive collection of articles about issues related to health, illnesses, mental health and oral health of student-aged adults.
-You can also send questions to health care professionals via our online health advice service.

 For answers to travel-related questions contact the FSHS travel vaccinations and advice helpline.